 - 1. By discussing home-learning with your child. - 2.
-By helping your child to organise his/her time to their best advantage, so that tasks are not left to the last minute or even forgotten thus encouraging them to become responsible. - 3.
-Trying to make sure that there are suitable working conditions at home. - 4.
-Taking a positive and active interest which may mean supporting the child throughout a task. - 5.
-By getting in touch with the teacher as early as possible if there is a problem with the homelearning. - 6.
+By supporting your child to log-in to their Google Classroom at the start of each school year and by encouraging them to access it at least weekly, to identify their home-learning tasks / activities. - 3.
+By helping your child to organise his/her time to their best advantage, so that tasks are not left to the last minute or even forgotten thus encouraging them to become responsible. - 4.
+Trying to make sure that there are suitable working conditions at home. - 5.
+Taking a positive and active interest which may mean supporting the child throughout a task.

+- 6. By getting in touch with the teacher as early as possible if there is a problem with the home-learning. - 7.
 By leaving a piece of work, should a problem arise that causes upset or distress.
-In this case, a note should be made to the teacher in the Home-Learning Diary or Reading Record or an email sent to the school office which will be forwarded to the relevant Class Teacher. - 7.
+In this case, a note should be made to the teacher in the Home-Learning Diary or Reading Record or an email sent to the school office which will be forwarded to the relevant Class Teacher. - 8.
 By making sure the child has an understanding that the same quality is expected as for work presented in class.